Attendance Policy : guide for employees

 Medical exclusion following infectious or notifiable disease

-Where you are fit to attend work but may continue to be a risk to others your manager will explore whether medical exclusion is appropriate.
+Where you are fit to attend work but may continue to be a risk to others, your manager will explore whether medical exclusion is appropriate.

 Your manager should:

-- Obtain information regarding the nature of the illness
+- obtain information regarding the nature of the illness

-- Seek advice from Infection Control or Occupational Health as to whether a period of medical exclusion is required
+- seek advice from Infection Control or Occupational Health as to whether a period of medical exclusion is required

 Medical exclusion will not count towards sickness absence triggers.
-Where the control of infection advice requires you to remain off work for a period after expiry of symptoms, this period will be regarded as medical exclusion with full pay.
+Where the control of infection advice requires you to remain off work for a period after the expiry of symptoms, this period will be regarded as medical exclusion with full pay.